AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 **Literal:** The watched folder uses the value entered in the field as it is displayed.
 All basic Java types are supported.
 For example, if an API uses input such as String, long, int, and Boolean, the string is converted to the proper type and the service is invoked.

 **Variable:** The value entered is a file pattern that the watched folder uses to pick the input.
-For example, in the case of the encrypt password service, where the input document must be a PDF file, the user can use &#42;.pdf as the file pattern.
+For example, in the case of the encrypt password service, where the input document must be a PDF file, the user can use &ast;.pdf as the file pattern.
 The watched folder will pick up all files in the watched folder that match this pattern and invoke the service for each file.
 When a variable is used, all input files are converted to documents.
 Only APIs that use Document as the input type are supported.

 **Output Parameter Mappings:** Used to configure the outputs of the service and operation.
 The settings available depend on which service is using the watched folder endpoint.

 Watched Folder output can be a single document, a list of documents, or a map of documents.
 These output documents are then saved in the result folder, using the pattern specified in the Output Parameter Mapping.

-***Note**: Specifying names that result in unique output filenames improves performance.
+**Note**: *Specifying names that result in unique output filenames improves performance.
 For example, consider the case where the service returns one output document and the Output Parameter Mapping maps it to `%F.%E` (the file name and extension of the input file).
 In this case, if users drop files with the same name every minute, and the result folder is configured to `result/%Y/%M/%D`, and the Overwrite Duplicate Filename setting is off, Watched Folder will try to resolve the duplicate file names.
 The process of resolving duplicate file names can affect performance.
 In this situation, changing the Output Parameter Mapping to `%F_%h_%m_%s_%l` to add hours, minutes, seconds, and milliseconds to the name, or ensuring that dropped files have unique names may improve performance.*

 ## About file patterns {#about-file-patterns}

 Administrators can specify the type of file that can invoke a service.
 Multiple file patterns can be established for each watched folder.
 A file pattern can be one of the following file properties:

-* Files with specific file name extensions; for example, &#42;.dat, &#42;.xml, .pdf, &#42;.&#42;
+* Files with specific file name extensions; for example, &ast;.dat, &ast;.xml, &ast;.pdf,;
-* Files with specific names; for example, data.&#42;
+* Files with specific names; for example, data.&ast;
 * Files with composite expressions in the name and extension, as in these examples:

     * Data[0-9][0-9][0-9].[dD][aA][tT]
-    * &#42;.[dD][Aa][Tt]
+    * &ast;.[dD][Aa][Tt]
-    * &#42;.[Xx][Mm][Ll]
+    * &ast;.[Xx][Mm][Ll]

 The administrator can define the file pattern of the output folder in which to store the results.
 For the output folders (result, preserve, and failure), the administrator can specify any of these file patterns: